Home » RECIPES » Smoked Pork Butt

 What Is Pork Butt?

-Pork butt is meatier than the others and has really great marbling throughout.
-It is a very tough cut of meat making it perfect for slow cooking and in this case, smoking.
-Pork butt is made up of a lot of tight muscles, connective tissue, and fat which takes time to break down and tenderize.
+Pork butt is actually from the shoulder region of the pig and has really great marbling throughout.
+It is a tough cut of meat with a lot of tight muscles, connective tissue, and fat which takes time to break down and tenderize.
+This makes it perfect for cooking slow in our smokers.

 Ingredients.
 Pork butt, Carolina Gold BBQ Sauce, Memphis BBQ Rub, Salt, and Pepper.